MrPotatoManLol/MCM/README.md

 # MCM
 Fabric 1.20.1

-MCM is a free Minecraft Mod that adds new Ores to the game.
+MCM is a free Minecraft Mod that adds new things to the game.
 ----------
 **Current Items:**
 - Ruby